nogueiralhsp/nogueiralhsp.github.io/README.md

 Welcome to my portfolio

-Web application created using create react app Deployed to github pages on nogueiralhsp.github.io
+Web application created using create react app Deployed to heroku on https://lhpinto-portfolio.herokuapp.com/

+In this project used technologies:
+    => React Route
+    => React Icons
+    => Material UI

+    and counting!

 All interactions are welcome!
 Get in touch with compliments and advice for improvement!

 See you soon!